Nikon 28mm f/1.8G vs Nikon 24mm f/1.4G

-The Nikon 24mm f/1.4G is a superb lens with excellent clarity, colors and sharpness across the frame that few other prime lenses can match, especially when stopped down.
+The Nikon 24mm f/1.4G is a high-end lens that many photographers praise, thanks to its optical qualities.
 Let’s take a look at how it compares to the Nikon 28mm f/1.8G:

 Now let’s take a look at how the lens compares to its big brother, the Nikon 28mm f/1.4E:

-The difference is pretty obvious – Nikon designed the 28mm f/1.4E to be a stellar lens and it beats the 28mm f/1.8G in every way, at every aperture.
-What’s remarkable, is that the sharpness in the center of the frame at its maximum aperture of f/1.4 is better than what the 28mm f/1.8G can do when stopped down to f/2!
+The difference is pretty obvious – Nikon designed the 28mm f/1.4E to be an absolutely stellar lens and it beats the 28mm f/1.8G in every way, at every aperture.
+What’s remarkable, is that the sharpness in the center of the frame at its maximum aperture of f/1.4 is better than what the 28mm f/1.8G can do when stopped down!
 And if you stop the Nikon 28mm f/1.4E down to f/2.8, it yields outstanding sharpness that most other lenses cannot compete with.
 Nikon did a phenomenal job with the 28mm f/1.4E – it will probably be a benchmark of wide-angle optical performance for many years in the future.

 I thought it would be fun to compare the Nikon 28mm f/1.8G to the Sigma 24-35mm f/2 Art at the same focal length:

 At f/2, both lenses perform similarly in the center.
 However, once stopped down to f/2.8, the Sigma 24-35mm f/2 Art takes off with its superb performance across the frame.
-The same goes when stopped down further, which is pretty remarkable, considering that it is a zoom lens.
+The Nikon 28mm f/1.8G edges the Sigma out in the center at f/4, but at the expense of corner sharpness.
+This is certainly a pretty remarkable result for the Sigma, considering that it is a zoom lens.

 After seeing what the Sigma 24-35mm f/2 Art is capable of, you might be wondering if Sigma is a better overall choice.
 Well, if you don’t mind carrying a lens that is almost three times heavier (941 grams vs 330 grams) and bulkier, then by all means go for it.
 Personally, I would only do that if I had the intent to replace more than one prime lens, since the Sigma 24-35mm f/2 Art could serve as a 24mm, 28mm and 35mm lenses and everything in between!